Jura coffee machine repairs

 Removing the brewing unit from a Jura coffee machine

-Removing the brewing is lengthy job akin to a removing a car engine.
+Removing the brewing is also lengthy job – akin to a removing a car engine.
 There is no need to force anything.
 When you’re inside the Jura F90, the brewing unit is removed by undoing two obscure screws from the coffee grinder side.
 I had difficulty removing these and I wish I had taken time to find the right tool instead of wearing down a screw head.
-On the electronic side there’s an optosensor (encoder) unit held in place with a steel clip.
-You might remove this to access one of the two screws.
-(I replaced my encoder but I think this was unnecessary).
+In the electronics section there’s an optosensor (encoder) unit held in place with a steel clip.
+You remove this to access two screws that remove the motor.
+(I once replaced my encoder for no good reason).
 At the bottom of the brewing unit, the water inlet valve is fixed to the machine with a single screw.
 Next, on the water tank side, you’ll see two lines of screws that hold the assembly in place.
-The middle screws of the screws allow you to separate the unit from the gears.
+The middle screws of the screws allow you to separate the unit from the gear.
 The top two holes don’t have screws.

 Cleaning is all – do that

 It is not rocket science to clean the machine yourself.
-Before hovering check for loose parts or screws!
+Before vacuuming it check for loose parts or screws!
 Wipe and toothbrush whatever you can see.
 Don’t wet excessively, but a cloth damped with descaling liquids can work wonders.
 Do rinse the acid off any metal parts when clean.
+At some point the machine will need a really good clean and dismantling so I do all I can to remove the coffee debris that finds its way into any gap.
+Indeed I wonder if anyone’s paid for a professional clean and wondered if a new machine was a better idea.

-When I wrote this, coffee machine spare part supplies were not as common in the UK as they are in mainland Europe.
+When I wrote this, coffee machine spare part supplies were not as common in the UK as they were in mainland Europe.
 You can buy spares from the UK jura people – I took a photo of what I needed and everything went extremely well hereon.
-While their web doesn’t list every screw you might need, send them a mail and hopefully you’ll be as impressed as I was: https://juraproducts.uk/spare-parts
+While the Jura spares web doesn’t list every screw you might need, send them a mail and hopefully you’ll be as impressed as I was: https://juraproducts.uk/spare-parts

 More help: